VILLASframework/documentation/docs/node/tuning.md

 This are some proposals for the selection of appropriate server hardware:

 - Server-grade CPU: Intel Xeon
-  - A multi-core system enables true paralell execution of multiple send / receive paths.
+  - A multi-core system enables true parallel execution of multiple send / receive paths.

 - Server-grade network cards: Intel PRO/1000
-  - These allow offloading of UDP checksumming to the hardware
+  - These allow offloading of UDP checksum calculation to the hardware